smnchoi/smnchoi/README.md

 <br/>

->_I was in Korea 🇰🇷, and now I'm satying in New Zealand 🇳🇿_
+>_I was in Korea 🇰🇷 but now I am satying in New Zealand 🇳🇿_

 <br/>

 PROFESSIONAL EXPERIENCES
 --
+- Web Developer at `NetValue`
-- CTO of _Baro_
+- Technical Lead of `Baro`
-- Front End Development Team Leader of _CareGiver_
+- Front End Development Team Leader of `Care Giver`
-- CEO of _HalfDelivery_
+- Founder of `Half Delivery`

 <br/>